Best Basket Dog Muzzle

 A dog in a muzzle has a negative connotation.
 People often mistake dog muzzles for signs of a canine with aggressive tendencies.
 This image couldn’t be further from the truth.
 More often than not, owners use dog muzzles to keep their beloved furry family members safe in the outside world.
 If you have a dog that experiences high levels of stress or picks up EVERYTHING they see on the ground, we have all the information you’ll need on whether a muzzle might be the right choice for you.

 Hollywood puts dog muzzles on the fiercest, most ferocious canines you can imagine.
-This stereotype permeates society, causing people to cross to the other side of the street when they see a dog sporting a muzzle.
+Unfortunately, this stereotype permeates society, causing people to cross to the other side of the street when they see a dog sporting a muzzle.
 They don’t realize the muzzle is often there for the DOG’S safety, not theirs.

 Most owners that attach dog muzzles for daily walks use them for specific reasons: